pure-data/externals-howto/README.rst

 -  via the command line-option “-lib my\_lib”

--  by creating an object "declare -lib my\_lib"
+-  by creating an object “declare -lib my\_lib”

 -  by creating an object “my\_lib”